stellar/stellar-cli/FULL_HELP_DOCS.md

 ## `stellar tx new bump-sequence`

-Bumps forward the sequence number of the source account to the given sequence number, invalidating any transaction with a smaller sequence number Threshold: Low
+Bumps forward the sequence number of the source account to the given sequence number, invalidating any transaction with a smaller sequence number

 **Usage:** `stellar tx new bump-sequence [OPTIONS] --source-account <SOURCE_ACCOUNT> --bump-to <BUMP_TO>`